Special Education Mild/Moderate Needs Additional Licensure Preparation - Non-Degree

 • Fall Semester

-All application materials (including applicable fee, transcripts, recommendation letters, etc.) submitted after this deadline will be considered on a space-available basis.
+All application materials (including applicable fee, transcripts, recommendation letters, etc.) submitted by these deadlines will receive the strongest consideration for admission.

 Learning Outcomes